 She works collaboratively with Judy Gerard who has been the Project Manager for the ATOD Provider Network since its inception in 1998.

-Chad Morris, PhD is a Professor at the University of Colorado Denver, Department of Psychiatry, and Director of the Behavioral Health & Wellness Program and interdisciplinary Wellness Leadership Institute.
-At UCD, he is the principal investigator of multiple studies exploring the effectiveness of organizational, psychosocial, and pharmacologic tobacco control and wellness strategies across the age range.
+Chad Morris, Ph.D. is a licensed clinical psychologist and Professor of Psychiatry at the University of Colorado- School of Medicine.
+At CU he is the Director of the Behavioral Health & Wellness Program (BHWP) and Wellness Leadership Institute.
+BHWP also houses the Rocky Mountain Tobacco Treatment Specialist Program.
+Dr. Morris is the principal investigator of over 140 projects and studies exploring the effectiveness of organizational, psychosocial, and pharmacologic whole health and tobacco cessation strategies across over 44 states and internationally.
+Dr. Morris is a seasoned Motivational Interviewing trainer and member of the MI Network of Trainers (MINT).
 As the Vice President of Spark Inspiration, Dr. Morris also offers corporate wellness solutions.
-Dr. Morris has provided clinical, public policy and program evaluation consultation across 30 states and internationally.
-He serves on a number of boards, including the North American Quitline Consortium.

 Megan Piper, PhD, is an assistant professor in the University of Wisconsin, Department of Medicine, and a lead researcher at UW-CTRI.
 Megan is most interested in understanding tobacco dependence, because “if we understand it better, we can treat it better.”